lorenzopicoli/selfhosted/README.md

     - Security group: webpage
     - Allow TCP and UDP on 3000 for the stream.
 Might not need UDP?

+- **LCX** L-Tracker: Location tracker storage and server

+  - Static lease of 192.168.40.27
+  - 1GB of RAM
+  - 5GB of disk
+  - VLAN tag 60
+  - Firewall
+    - Overall goal: only accessible within secure VLANs and no exposure at all
+    - Security group: secure
+    - Security group: ssh-reacheable
+    - Allow TCP on 3000 for the UI

 - **VM** Gatekeeper: Entrance point for all devices on the network.
 Contains everything from DNS server to reverse proxy to AP controller.

   - Static lease of 192.168.40.2